Submitted by admin on Thu, 03/29/2018 - 05:28

 • Check if SSL is used when sensitive information is presented or accepted on the website.

-• Check to see that all payments, error messages, security breach attempts get logged in log files on the server.
+• Check to see that all payments, error messages, and security breach attempts get logged in log files on the server.

 Looking for more advice on building a membership site?